sempiedram/ACP1/analysis3.md

 Besides those, an arithmetic expression needs to have exactly one base result definition, indicated by the '=' character.
 The next token after the '=' must be a valid base: bin, oct, dec, or hex.

+## Arithmetic operation: Extract result base

+The result base extraction algorithm is:

+1. Find the '=' character.
+If it's not in the expression, raise an error.
+2. Check that there is exactly one token after it.
+If there's none, raise an error (although this should not be necessary, because of arithmetic preprocessing).
+If there's more than one, raise an error indicating so.
+3. Check that it's a valid base: bin, oct, dec, or hex.
+If it's not, raise an error with that token.
+4. Save that base somewhere.

 # Processing: Command

 A command is an expression that starts with a '#' (called the "command identification character").
 After that character, the first token (e.g. in "#about", that is turned into "# about" after preprocessing, the next token after the '#' is "about") is called the "command name" or simply "command".
 The "command name" determines what should be done.